MTE1991/TkWeatherApp/README.md

 1. Launch the application.
 2. Enter the name of the city you wish to get weather information for.
 3. Click the "Get Weather" button.
-4. The application will display the current weather details for the specified city.
+4. The application will display the current weather details for the specified city.

 ## Project Structure
 - `main.py`: Main application file containing the GUI and logic to fetch and display weather data.
 - `icon.png`: Custom icon for the application window.
-- `weather_app.log`: Log file that records errors and exceptions encountered during runtime.
+- `weather_app.log`: Log file that records errors and exceptions encountered during runtime.

 ## Contributing
 Contributions are welcome!
-If you'd like to enhance the functionality or fix issues, please fork the repository and submit a pull request.
+If you'd like to enhance the functionality or fix issues, please fork the repository and submit a pull request.

 ## License
 This project is open-source and available under the [MIT License](LICENSE).